 5. Set up keywords for automation.

-6. Start generating leads for your business!
+6. Start generating leads for your business using an intelligent chatbot!

 Want a step-by-step interactive guide to create your chatbot?
 Read How to Make a Facebook Messenger Bot in 24 Minutes Without Code.

 ManyChat’s all-in-one chatbot platform makes it easy for small businesses to connect with prospects, keep current customers engaged, and create conversational bots that help you sell.
 With the ManyChat chatbot platform, you can manage campaigns across Messenger, WhatsApp, SMS, your website, and email—so you can see what’s working and do more of it.